In 2005, Steve Jobs gave a now-famous graduation speech at Stanford University. “You’ve got to find what you love,” he said.

 Because writers, it’s okay to make art that doesn’t contribute to your bottom line.
 And it’s okay to pay the bills via work that just pays the bills.
 Meanwhile, make sure you’re also doing what you love.

 And do what you don’t love, too: Make yourself edit.
 Expose yourself to rejection.
 “Kill your darlings.”
 If you don’t love doing these things, that’s okay.
 It’s work.
 It moves you forward.
-And it’s worth it.subscribe to Ploughshares?
+And it’s worth it.Might we be so bold as to suggest that you subscribe to Ploughshares?